peering-manager/peering-manager/docs/templating/variables.md

 # Variables

 Peering Manager provides a set of pre-defined variables depending on the type of the template that you are writing.
-These variables holds data that represents what is inside the database.
+These variables hold data that represents what is inside the database.
 As such, some variables are exposed as SQL query results packed into Python objects allowing easy data processing and consumption.

-It is important to understand that most of the data in these variables is **not** plain text and sometimes requires processing.
+It is important to understand that most of the data in these variables are **not** plain text and sometimes requires processing.
 Please refer to the provided [Jinja2 filters](filters.md) to know what logics are already available to you.

-If you have troubles fetching or parsing data, even by using additional Jinja2 filters, please share them in an issue so they can be addressed.
+If you experience issues with fetching and or parsing data while using additional Jinja2 filters, please ensure these are reported via an issue so they can be addressed correctly.

 ## Configuration